 Published in association with the University of Southern California's Institute of Safety and Systems Management, this database provides a comprehensive, timely survey of recent work relating to public health, safety, and industrial hygiene.
 Sources include government reports, journal articles, conference proceedings, books, and other publications.

 Health and Society in Video is an online collection of streaming documentaries focusing on health issues and their impact on society.

-Portal is designed for members of the general public who are looking to find trustworthy health information online.
-The health portal includes free access to health information, news, journal articles, eBooks, videos, health resources in Spanish, and more.
+Provides free access to health information, news, journal articles, eBooks, health resources in Spanish, and more.

 Ovid Healthstar is comprised of data from the National Library of Medicine's (NLM) MEDLINE and former HealthSTAR databases.
 It focuses on both the clinical and non-clinical aspects of health care delivery and contains citations to the published literature on health services, technology, administration, and research.

 Genealogical research tool containing local history books, Federal Census data sets from 1790-1930, Revolutionary War Pension and Bounty Land Warrant Application File, and PERSI, the PERiodical Source Index of genealogy and local history periodicals.
-Years of Coverage: 1700s - Current
+Content spans: 1700s - Current

 Covers the history of the world from 1450 to the present (excluding the United States and Canada).
 All abstracts are written in English.
 Historical Abstracts also includes book reviews from journals in the field and abstracts of dissertations completed worldwide.
-Years of Coverage: 1960 - Current.
+Content spans: 1960 - Current.